bnb-chain/bsc-snapshots/README.md

 Step 2: Download && Uncompress
 - Copy the above snapshot URL.
 - Download:  `wget -O geth.tar.lz4  "<paste snapshot URL here>"` .
-It will take one or two hours to download the snapshot, you can put it in the backgroud by `nohup wget -O geth.tar.gz  "<paste snapshot URL here?" &`
+It will take one or two hours to download the snapshot, you can put it in the backgroud by `nohup wget -O geth.tar.gz  "<paste snapshot URL here>" &`

 *If you need to speedup download, just use `aria2c`*